PowerPoint Presentation

 If you are passionate about making a difference and feel that you have the right experience and expertise, I encourage you to apply to join us on our journey.

-For a confidential discussion regarding this post, please contact HR on knightshr@habstrustsouth.org.uk
+For a confidential discussion regarding this post, please contact knightshr@habtstrustsouth.org.uk or 0208 461 9240.

 I look forward to hearing from you.